 Early May brings the opportunity to see a shower of shooting stars produced by meteor dust left by Halley’s Comet.
 They are known as the Eta Aquariids and observers can see them from most parts of the world.

-This shower – often simply known as the Eta Aquarids – is particularly favourable for people in the tropics and southern hemisphere because Aquarius, the constellation from which the meteor particles radiate, lies in the southern part of the zodiac.
+This shower – often simply known as the Eta Aquarids, with a single i – is particularly favourable for people in the tropics and southern hemisphere because Aquarius, the constellation from which the meteor particles radiate, lies in the southern part of the zodiac.
 For a shower’s meteors to appear, the radiant has to be above your local horizon.

 The radiant rises late in the night from all parts of the world, so this is a shower to observe in the early morning hours.
 If you live in southerly locations such as Australia, New Zealand, South Africa, or South America, you might have three or four hours to watch before dawn.